David Nielsen: Controversies

 By April 2004, David Nielsen and fellow AaB teammate Jimmy Nielsen had racked up a debt of €201,000 with bookmakers in Aalborg.
 AaB director Lynge Jacobsen decided to help out financially and arranged for gambling addiction counselling.

-In his 2008 autobiography, Nielsen admitted playing to deliberately lose a Superliga match between AaB and his former club F.C.
-Copenhagen in May 2004.
-As AaB had lost the Danish Cup final to F.C.
-Copenhagen earlier that year, winning the Superliga would propel F.C.
-Copenhagen into the UEFA Champions League and hand their UEFA Cup-berth as the Danish Cup winners on to the losing finalists from AaB.
+In his 2008 autobiography, Nielsen admitted playing to deliberately lose a Superliga match between AaB and his former club Copenhagen in May 2004.
+As AaB had lost the Danish Cup final to Copenhagen earlier that year, winning the Superliga would propel Copenhagen into the UEFA Champions League and hand their UEFA Cup-berth as the Danish Cup winners on to the losing finalists from AaB.
 Nielsen was also motivated by his gambling debts, as UEFA Cup qualification would wield him a personal DKK300,000 bonus.
-AaB and F.C.
-Copenhagen drew the match, and F.C.
-Copenhagen eventually won the 2003–04 Superliga championship by one point.
+AaB and Copenhagen drew the match, and Copenhagen eventually won the 2003–04 Superliga championship by one point.

 In February 2005, Nielsen was sacked by AaB when he physically attacked teammate Allan Gaarde during a training session, leaving him with a concussion.
 Nielsen later explained in his autobiography that Gaarde was "pretentious... talking loudly about wine in Italian.
 "I told him: 'The next time you speak Italian I will break you in half.
 You're not f***ing Italian – you spent eight months there.'
 So when he did it again I decided to break his shitting legs like sticks.
 I jumped at him and bang.
 Jackpot.
 Felt good."

 During the pre-season of 2010–11, in a friendly against English side Leeds United, he made a 'shocking high-footed' tackle against winger Robert Snodgrass, who was injured and missed the start of the campaign.